LEAVE A LEGACY

 REMEMBERING NAT IN YOUR WILL AND HELP US TO END HIV TRANSMISSION, END STIGMA, AND END ISOLATION FOR PEOPLE LIVING WITH HIV.

-HIV is no longer a death sentence.
 Thanks to NAT, everyone in the UK can access free HIV treatment.
 Now, more than 97% of people living with HIV are doing well on treatment and can’t pass the virus on because of their medication.

 With the help of our supporters, we also fought, successfully, to make sure the HIV prevention drug, PrEP is available on the NHS to those who need it.
 For the first time since the virus was identified in 1984, we are seeing significant reductions in new diagnoses.